-Your goal is to use Internet Marketing to promote your business and build a clientele.
-Creating a website is a natural first step.
+If you want to try using the Internet to promote your business and build a clientele.
+Creating a website is a logical first step.

 You obviously want to give your prospects incentive to buy from you, so you'll probably include things on your site like a refer-a-friend promotion, a first time customer coupon or anything else you can think of that will get people to ring your phone or come through the door.

 These are all good practices, but if you stop there you will miss your opportunity to reach the largest percentage of people who visit your website.

 Most people who visit your website don't want to buy anything from you… at least not yet.
 Eventually they may, but right now they haven't reached that part of their Buyer's Journey.

 The Buyer's Journey is the path that everyone goes through when they make any kind of purchase.
 Whether it's an impulse buy at the supermarket checkout or a big ticket purchase like a home or a car.
 We all do it.